 While a lot of critics have been calling dreamy folk singer/songwriter Marissa Nadler’s sixth studio LP (July, released last month) a step in a new direction, in my most recent chat with the Boston-residing chanteuse, she clarifies that she actually sees the album as a logical evolution of her sound throughout the past decade.
 July could be considered Nadler’s darkest and most introspective effort, although for her, this felt like a very organic step.
-She’s currently promoting the album with a handful of strings of live dates and she will be playing Johnny Brenda’s this Saturday, March 15th.
+She’s currently promoting the album with a handful of live dates and she will be playing Johnny Brenda’s this Saturday, March 15th.
 Read what she has to tell me about what’s she’s recently been up to and what she plans to be up to in the near future.

 Izzy Cihak: You recently released your July LP.
 What have been your favorite reactions to it, whether from critics, friends, or live audiences?
 It seems to be being regarded as a step in a new direction for you.